Eaternity/eaternity-website/_posts/blog/2016-04-04-Login-feature.md

 # Logging in to Eaternity

-In Eaternity, to log in, you can always start by clicking the _Log in_ button at the top right of [eaternity.org](http://www.eaternity.org).
+In Eaternity, to log in, you can always start by clicking the _CO2 Calculator_ button at the top right of [eaternity.org](http://www.eaternity.org).

 ![Sign In at Eaternity.org](/img/blog/2016-04-04-login-feature/nav-bar.jpg "Sign In at Eaternity.org")